• Skip to primary navigation

 Chocolate and peppermint may be the best flavor combination...especially this time of year!

-These dark chocolate peppermint cookies are perfect for the holidays.
+These paleo chocolate peppermint cookies are perfect for the holidays.
 They are light and soft, but have a moist, fudgy filling.

 This healthy peppermint cookie recipe is made with almond butter and almond flour, making the recipe gluten free.
 In addition, these cookies are dairy free, grain free and paleo friendly (if you omit the candy canes).

-These chocolate dipped peppermint cookies only require one bowl and the dough is no chill - so super easy to make and bake!
+These peppermint cookies only require one bowl and the dough is no chill - so super easy to make and bake!

 inside-texture-of-cookie